 Due to the fact that alcohol-induced psychosis tends to only result when individuals consume excessive quantities of alcohol linked to dependence and withdrawal, it is often critical that alcohol consumption is stopped under medical supervision at this stage.
 A medical detox program can ensure that a person is safely detoxing from alcohol in order to avoid alcohol-induced psychosis.

 Treatment interventions that help a person maintain sobriety can help improve the prognosis for those who have experienced alcohol-induced psychosis.
-The Recovery Village Palm Beach is an alcohol treatment center in South Florida that can provide treatment for alcohol addiction and co-occurring disorders.
+The Recovery Village Palm Beach at Baptist Health is an alcohol treatment center in South Florida that can provide treatment for alcohol addiction and co-occurring disorders.

 If you or someone that you know is experiencing alcohol-induced psychosis, contact The Recovery Village’s knowledgeable representatives who can provide information, answer your questions and help direct you to a treatment program to meet your needs.